-Folegandros is the ideal island to enjoy a peaceful vacation as traffic is not allowed in the three villages, giving a sense of peace and even though there are several beaches, the most beautiful ones must be reached by sea, with one of the several bus boats taking you there over rocks and clear waters.
+Folegandros is the ideal island to enjoy a peaceful vacation as traffic is not allowed in the three villages, giving a sense of peace and even though there are several beaches, the most beautiful ones must be reached by sea, with one of the several bus boats taking you there past beautiful rock formations and through crystal clear waters.
 There are three main villages on the island, Chora (the commercial center of the island), Karavostassi (the island's harbor) and Ano Meria (the traditional part of the island).

 Chora is one of the oldest traditional medieval towns in the Cyclades.
 It is the capital town of the island and it's been built partially in a Venetian fortress (called "Kastro"), which can be seen by all travelers, since it is on the top of the hill at 200m above sea level.
 The buildings stand close to one another creating the external wall of the fortress.

 Closed to car and motorcycle traffic, Chora has a unique centre of three squares in a row (Pounda square, Ntounavides square and Piazza square), something we do not find elsewhere in the Cyclades.
 Walk along the cobblestone narrow streets, past white houses with multi-colored doors and windows, timeless creations of the traditional Cycladic architecture.
 If you need to take a rest, plane trees will offer you their cool, welcome shade.
 Wait until the sun sets into the eternal blue of the Aegean and join the locals in the village’s squares.
 Chora is described as one of the most aesthetically picturesque, traditional and romantic villages of its kind and the view from there is supposed to be second only to that of Santorini.
 Bougainvilleas leaning over the balconies, sugar-cube whitewashed houses, and sheer cliff drops convey the island’s ethereal, yet wild, beauty.